Tree Canopy

 To achieve this outcome, Chesapeake Bay Program partners have committed to:

-- Supporting efforts to better incentivize tree canopy planting and protection; and
+- Supporting efforts to better incentivize tree canopy planting and protection.

-- Supporting the development of watershed-wide high-resolution urban tree canopy data and other user-friendly tracking and verification systems.
+- Supporting the development of watershed-wide high-resolution urban tree canopy data.

-As part of the Chesapeake Bay Program’s partnership-wide implementation of adaptive management, progress toward this outcome was reviewed and discussed by the Management Board in February of 2023.
-It will be reviewed and discussed by the Management Board again in February 2025.
+As part of the Chesapeake Bay Program’s partnership-wide implementation of adaptive management, progress toward this outcome was reviewed and discussed by the Management Board in June of 2024.

 Logic & Action Plan